sparkfun/SparkFun_DataLogger/docs/hardware_hookup.md

 Typically one would use a multiplexor.
 However, we currently do not have the DataLogger IoT configured to work with any multiplexors (i.e. Qwiic Mux Breakout).

 !!! note
-    Currently the Qwiic Mux does not compatible with the DataLogger IoT.
+    Currently the Qwiic Mux is not compatible with the DataLogger IoT.